Delivering on the promise of precision medicine.

 Neurobrucellosis: Unexpected Answer From Metagenomic Next-Generation Sequencing

 Journal of Pediatric Infectious Diseases Society, 2017 January.
-See abstract
+See article

 Acute West Nile Virus Meningoencephalitis Diagnosed Via Metagenomic Deep Sequencing of Cerebrospinal Fluid in a Renal Transplant Patient